Industrial Accidents and Major Fires

 better prepared?

-WLRF partners will issue information and guidance for the public.
-We will practice our response to a major emergency so we know that our plans are the best that they can be.
-This will include on-site exercises so that we know the layout of the sites.
+WRF partners will issue information and guidance for the public.
+We regularly test our emergency response plans to make sure they are effective.
+This will include on-site exercises so we know the layout of the sites.

-Warwickshire Fire and Rescue Service carries out fire safety inspections of all large buildings and works with industrial sites to reduce the risk that an accident will happen and learn more about the site.
+Warwickshire Fire and Rescue Service carries out fire safety inspections of all large buildings and works with industrial sites to reduce the risk that an accident will happen and to better understand the specific risks at each site.

 Who is responsible for managing